Whistle Down the Wind (film): Awards

-By September 1961 Rank were reporting the film was "exceeding expectations" commercially.
-The film was the 8th most popular film at the UK box office in 1961.
-Others popular at the time included Swiss Family Robinson, Saturday Night and Sunday Morning, Carry on Regardless, The Rebel and The Long and the Short and the Tall.

-By 1971, it had earned a profit of over £240,000.
-Bryan Forbes later said it was the most popular and profitable film he ever made.

 Musical adaptations

-In 1984, rock group Toto used the plot of the movie for their music video 'Stranger in Town'.
-The song is on their album Isolation.
+In 1984, rock group Toto used the plot of the movie for their music video for "Stranger in Town".

-In the late 1980s, Russell Labey and Richard Taylor adapted the film into a musical of the same name for the National Youth Music Theatre.
+In 1989, Russell Labey and Richard Taylor adapted the film into a musical of the same name for the National Youth Music Theatre.

-Andrew Lloyd Webber and Jim Steinman later created a more commercial adaptation.
-Highlight songs from their musical version are 'Vaults of Heaven', 'Whistle Down the Wind', and 'No Matter What', which became a very successful Boyzone hit.
+In 1996, Andrew Lloyd Webber and Jim Steinman created another musical adaptation, including the songs "Vaults of Heaven", "Whistle Down the Wind" by Tina Arena, and "No Matter What", which became a hit for Boyzone.